-June 25, 2015
+October 5, 2015

-SEC Settles with 36 Underwriting Firms under its MCDC Initiative
+SEC Settles with 22 Underwriting Firms under the Second Round of its MCDC Initiative

-On June 18, 2015, the Securities and Exchange Commission (SEC) issued cease-and-desist orders to 36 underwriting firms in response to voluntary self-reporting of potential misrepresentations in municipal bond offering documents regarding compliance by issuers with prior disclosure obligations under the SEC's Municipalities Continuing Disclosure Cooperation (MCDC) initiative.
+On September 30, 2015, in the second round of settlements with underwriters under its Municipalities Continuing Disclosure Cooperation (MCDC) initiative, the Securities and Exchange Commission (SEC) issued cease-and-desist orders to 22 underwriting firms.
+The orders are in response to voluntary self-reporting of potential misrepresentations in municipal bond offering documents regarding compliance by issuers1 with prior continuing disclosure obligations.
 The MCDC initiative offered underwriters and issuers the opportunity to self-report potential violations during the past five years in exchange for more lenient settlements than would otherwise be available for violations which were not self-reported.
 Our Client Alert on the MCDC initiative can be found here.
+Our Client Alert on the SEC's first round of settlements with underwriters on June 18, 2015 can be found here.

-In the orders, the SEC noted its consideration of the underwriting firms' cooperation in self reporting the violations.
+In the orders, the SEC noted its consideration of the underwriting firms' cooperation in self-reporting the violations.
 The underwriting firms neither admitted nor denied the alleged violations in the settlements.

-In this first round of settlements, the SEC alleged that between 2010 and 2014, each of the underwriting firms failed to conduct adequate due diligence regarding an issuer's statements or omissions in municipal official statements relating to the issuer's compliance with its prior continuing disclosure obligations under Rule 15c2-12.
+As in the first round of settlements, the SEC alleged that between 2010 and 2014, each of the underwriting firms failed to conduct adequate due diligence regarding an issuer's statements or omissions in official statements relating to the issuer's compliance with its prior continuing disclosure obligations under Rule 15c2-12.

 Each order included examples of instances in which an issuer failed, in the judgment of the SEC, to comply in all material respects with prior continuing disclosure undertakings and where the official statement did not disclose such failure.
-In the majority of the examples, the official statement stated that the issuer was in compliance with past continuing disclosure undertakings, when instead the issuer was alleged to have failed to make certain filings or to have made such filings after the applicable deadlines without a notice detailing the failure.
+In the majority of the examples, the official statement stated that the issuer was in compliance with past continuing disclosure undertakings, when instead the issuer was alleged to have failed to make certain filings or to have made such filings after the applicable deadlines without disseminating a required notice detailing the failure.